axibase/atsd-use-cases/chart-of-the-day/presidential-economic-metrics/README.md

 [![](./images/button-new.png)](https://trends.axibase.com/7fe16e8d)

-List the portal at the beginning of this article, this table indexes each metric from the first year of the respective President's administration.
+Like the portal at the beginning of this article, this table indexes each metric from the first year of the respective President's administration.
 Thus, since Gerald Ford took office in 1974, the Consumer Price Index has increased 435 points.
 See the [Economic Metrics](#economic-metrics) table above for units of each metric.

 ## Creating the Portal